PKY Media Pty Ltd, encompassing the College of Sound & Music Production (COSAMP) and Salt Studios, is part of the ReadCloud (RCL) Ltd family.

 We take a unique approach to delivering training and resources for secondary school music departments, by focusing on supporting teachers and schools with classroom materials, expert advice and professional development services.

-As a result, we’ve become a leader in our field, working with public, independent & catholic schools in all states and territories in Australia and now New Zealand!
+As a result, we’ve become a leader in our field, working with public, independent and catholic schools across Australia.

 A little background…

-COSAMP was created in 2009 when Peter, David and Kye recognised the need for a supportive approach to providing auspice services and teaching resources for VET Music Teachers in Australia and combined their talents.
+COSAMP was created in 2009 when Peter Frawley, David Santamaria and Kye Thomas recognised the need for a supportive approach to providing auspice services and teaching resources for VET Music Teachers in Australia.

 Kye had been developing the basis of the resources library with its lessons, exercises and assessment tasks since 2007.
 David had created “My Class Record”, the pre-cursor to “Total VET” and had years of classroom teaching experience, whilst Peter founded Salt Studios in 2001.